Humans of Nature

 How I donate my time/talent: Among the various tasks I do as a volunteer are building and maintaining trails, bog bridges, water bard, culverts, clear-cutting to open viewing areas, picking up litter, hauling trash, deconstructing buildings, monitoring preserves and easement properties.
 Additionally, I help to clear invasive plants, assist with spring spruce-up projects, and have been known to chair an information booth or two at public functions.

 How I make a difference: I try to make a difference by actively supporting environmental youth programs (our future environmental leaders), outreach programs in schools, disadvantaged youth outdoor scholarship programs, and The Nature Conservancy’s Leaders in Environmental Action for the Future (LEAF) program, which brings high school students with an interest in environmental studies from urban areas to New Hampshire (and other states) for a month each summer to work at our preserves.
-I am also a member of the Conservancy’s Legacy Club, having included the New Hampshire Chapter in my estate plans so that I may continue to support the organization after I pass.
+I am also a member of TNC’s Legacy Club, having included the New Hampshire Chapter in my estate plans so that I may continue to support the organization after I pass.

 To those thinking of volunteering: I offer these words: Find your passion and follow it with your heart.